pwr-Solaar/Solaar/docs/rules.md

 value.  `And` conditions take a sequence of components are evaluted the same as rules.

-`Process` conditions are true if the process for focus input window or the window's Window manager class or instance name starts with their string argument.
-`MouseProcess` conditions are true if the process for the window under the mouse or the window's Window manager class or instance name starts with their string argument.
 `Feature` conditions are if true if the name of the feature of the current notification is their string argument.
 `Report` conditions are if true if the report number in the current notification is their integer argument.

-`Modifiers` conditions take either a string or a sequence of strings, which can only be `Shift`, `Control`, `Alt`, and `Super`.
-Modifiers conditions are true if their argument is the current keyboard modifiers.
-`Key` conditions are true if the Logitech name of the last diverted key or button down is their string argument.
+`Key` conditions are true if the Logitech name of the last diverted key or button pressed is their string argument.
 Alternatively, if the argument is a list `[name, action]` where `action` is either `'pressed'` or `'released'`, the key down or key up events of `name` argument are matched, respectively.
 Logitech key and button names are shown in the `Key/Button Diversion` setting.
 Some keyboards have Gn, Mn, or MR keys, which are diverted using the 'Divert G Keys' setting.

+`Modifiers` conditions take either a string or a sequence of strings, which can only be `Shift`, `Control`, `Alt`, and `Super`.
+Modifiers conditions are true if their argument is the current keyboard modifiers.

+`Process` conditions are true if the process for focus input window or the window's Window manager class or instance name starts with their string argument.
+`MouseProcess` conditions are true if the process for the window under the mouse or the window's Window manager class or instance name starts with their string argument.

+`Setting` conditions checks the value of a Solaar setting on a device.
+`Setting` conditions take three or four arguments, depending on the setting: the Serial number or Unit ID of a device, as shown in Solaar's detail pane, or null for the device that initiated rule processing;
+the internal name of a setting (which can be found from solaar config <device>);
+one or two arguments for the setting.
+For settings that use keys or buttons as an argument the Logtech name can be used as shown in the Solaar main window for these settings, or the numeric value for the key or button.
+For settings that use gestures as an argument the internal name of the gesture is used, which can be found in the GESTURE2_GESTURES_LABELS structure in lib/logitech_receiver/settings_templates.
+For settings that need one of a set of names as an argument the name can be used or its internal integer value, as used in the Solaar config file.

 `Test` and `TestBytes` conditions are true if their test evaluates to true on the feature, report, and data of the current notification.
-Test conditions can return a number instead of a boolean.
+`TestBytes`  conditions can return a number instead of a boolean.

 `TestBytes` conditions consist of a sequence of three or four integers and use the first two to select bytes of the notification data.